microsoft/azurelinux/docs.md

 # CBL-Mariner Linux

 This is the official CBL-Mariner Linux build system.
-You can use this repository to build a boot-able CBL-Mariner Linux image and use it as a:
-- AKS container host, where you can host your Kubernetes containers - Available in AKS (Azure Kubernetes Service)
+You can use this repository to build a boot-able CBL-Mariner Linux image and use it as an AKS container host, where you can host your Kubernetes containers - Available in AKS (Azure Kubernetes Service).
-- Base container image - Available in Microsoft Container Registry
-- Distroless container images- Available in Azure Container Registry

 CBL-Mariner Linux is a lightweight operating system, containing only the packages needed for a cloud environment.
 CBL-Mariner can be customized through custom packages and tools, to fit the requirements of your application.
 CBL-Mariner undergoes Azure validation tests, is compatible with Azure agents, and is built and tested by the Azure Edge & Platform to power various use cases, ranging from Azure services to powering IoT infrastructure.
 CBL-Mariner is the internally recommended Linux distribution for use with Microsoft cloud services and related products.